gcloudex/gcloudex.github.io/aboutme.md

 ---

-Inspired by the *United Nations* **[AI for Good - Global Summit](https://www.itu.int/en/ITU-T/AI/Pages/default.aspx)** with the goals of finding and solving global problems using Artificial Intelligence.
+Inspired by the *United Nations* **[AI for Good - Global Summit](https://www.itu.int/en/ITU-T/AI/Pages/default.aspx)** with the goals of finding and solving global issues using Artificial Intelligence.

 What else do you need?